P-Trish/Challenge10-SVG-Logo-Maker/README.md

 To use the Inquirer packagem I ran 'npm i inquirer@8.2.4'.

-TO install JEST, I ran 'npm install --save-dev jest' in the terminal.
+To install JEST, I ran 'npm install --save-dev jest' in the terminal.

 ## Usage

 The application prompts the user to select a color and shape, provide text for the logo, and save the generated SVG to a .svg file.`

 Each shape class was tested for a render() method that returned a string for the corresponding SVG file with the given shape color.